goulaobangzi/MSI-b360m-bazooka-opencore/README.md

-#Hackintosh Mojave Installation Guide for MSI b360m bazooka motherboard & opencore EFI Folder
+#Hackintosh Catalina 10.15.4 (19E266) Installation Guide for MSI b360m bazooka motherboard & opencore EFI Folder

 ⚠️ Please Read the whole readme file for better understanding.
 Also I will share some tips and tricks.